Dafne Schippers: Shifting to sprinting

 Her success at the 2014 European Athletics Championships prompted discussion over her long-term prospects and whether she should focus on sprinting, or continue her career in the heptathlon.
 In June 2015, Schippers announced via Twitter that she would focus on sprinting in the run-up to the 2015 World Championships in Athletics in Beijing, China and the 2016 Summer Olympics in Rio de Janeiro (Brazil).

 The 2015 season had started well with a win in the 60 m at the 2015 European Athletics Indoor Championships in Prague, Czechia.
 At the 2015 Beijing World Championships, Schippers won the silver medal in the 100 m and gold in the 200 m, just before Elaine Thompson.
 Her 200 m winning time of 21.63 seconds was a new European record and made her the third fastest woman in history over that distance.
 The Dutch 4 × 100 m relay team (Nadine Visser, Schippers, Naomi Sedney and Samuel) finished fifth in 42.32 s, but was disqualified for a changeover infringement.
 In the heats the team had also run 42.32 s, a new national record.
 Her stunning victory opened her up to scrutiny about possible doping.
 There were questions about the acne on Schippers back and face, which can be a sign of steroid abuse.
 Most insiders, however, dismissed those claims, pointing out that the acne was hereditary in the family and the fast track in Beijing.

 Next year, she won the 100 m at the 2016 European Athletics Championships in Amsterdam with time of 10.90 s, by 3 tenths of a second.
-The Dutch team led by Schippers, with Samuel, Tessa van Schagen and anchor runner Naomi Sedney won the 4 x 100 m relay with a national record of 42.04 s.
+The Dutch team led by Schippers, with Samuel, Tessa van Schagen and anchor runner Naomi Sedney won the 4 × 100 m relay with a national record of 42.04 s.

 At the 2016 Rio Olympics expectation was high that she would add an Olympic title to the gold medal at the 2015 World Championships, following in the footsteps of Fanny Blankers-Koen who had dominated the sprint events at the 1948 Summer Olympic Games, winning four golds.
 However, she finished fifth in the 100 m final and won the silver medal in the 200 m behind Elaine Thompson, who became the first woman for 28 years to complete the Olympic sprint double.
 After defeat in the 200 m, Schippers remained forlorn on the side of the track for a while, took off her spikes and hurled them to one side in frustration.
 "I came here for gold", she told reporters, disappointment showing in her face.
 "I'm not happy with the silver."
 The Dutch relay team was eliminated in the heats due to a botched relay handover between Samuel and Schippers.